Shivangi2250/Web-Scrapping/README.md

 website description: This website is used where anybody can post a link to a news piece that they've discovered<br/>
 that's tech related, or you could show off things that you've built.<br/>

-note: didn't violated any legal authentication of the website owner.
+note: no violation on any legal authentication of the website owner.